These Crispy Nutella Brownie Cookies add a delicious hazelnut twist to traditional chocolate brownie cookies.

 Hazelnut Liquor: The hazelnut liqueur helps to intensify the hazelnut flavor.

-Nutella: In this recipe, we are using Nutella and just Nutella no additional chocolate is necessary.
+Nutella: In this recipe, we are using Nutella and just Nutella no additional cocoa powder is necessary.
 I really wanted the hazelnut flavor in these brownies to be strong.
-Nutella’s already smooth and creamy texture adds to the brownie’s gooeyness.

 Salt: I add at least a pinch of salt to all of my recipes.
 Salt complements and intensifies the other flavors.
 For all of my recipes, I use Morton Kosher Salt which is saltier than Diamond Crystal Kosher Salt.
 If you are using Diamond Crystal Kosher Salt you will want to double the amount of salt you add.